Blood Harvest (film): Plot

 Gary comes back to see Jill, and when Jill learns that Sarah never made it to work and Scott has not returned, he suggests that Sarah and Scott fell in love and left to elope.
 This upsets Jill, who falls asleep on the living room couch and is drugged again by the masked figure.
 The masked figure tries to bring Jill to the barn with the others, but when the Sheriff arrives to check out the house, she is left on the couch until he leaves.
 Scott was tied up and left alive, but his throat is slit by the masked figure.

 Jill wakes up and finds a bucket of blood in her fridge.
 She collapses in tears, and Gary somehow was already in the house and comes right to her side.
 He takes her upstairs, undresses her and bathes her, and carries her downstairs back to the couch.
 While Jill is sleeping, Gary undresses and climbs on top of her.
 Jill comes to and pushes him away, but tries to understand why he is behaving like a sex predator.
 She asks him to leave, and he does.
 Merv/Mervo arrives after, asking her to follow him.

 Merv/Mervo takes her to their house, and shows her their parents' suicide note, revealing that their bodies were staged to look like it was murder.
 Jill is also shown the photos of her naked and sleeping, revealing that Gary is the masked figure and perpetrator of these crimes.
 Gary arrives and fights Merv/Mervo, and Jill finds a gun and confusingly shoots Merv/Mervo.
 Gary tries to relax her and assure her that they can now be together forever, and she runs off through the woods.
 Gary is able to corner her, knock her out and take her to the barn.

 Jill comes to and finds the bodies of her father, Scott and Sarah.
-Gary gives his lonely incel speech, also blaming her for his parents' suicide and having to take care of The Marvelous Mervo.
-He insists that since everyone he loved is dead, him killing everyone she loves would bring them together.
+Gary gives a deranged monologue, wherein he blames Jill for his parents' suicide and having to take care of The Marvelous Mervo.
+He insists that since everyone he loves is dead, he believed killing everyone she loves would bring them together.
 He decides he is just going to kill her, but Merv/Mervo (not dead) intervenes and shoots Gary.
 Merv/Mervo explains that Gary threatened him to keep his crimes a secret, and they both walk out of the barn together.
-Gary is still alive and opens his eyes, and we never follow up with the tied-up woman (presumably Jill's mother).
+Gary is later revealed to still be alive and opens his eyes, although there is no follow up with the tied-up woman (presumably Jill's mother).